MacHundt/SocialOcean/README.md

 		(3) Geocoding.java
 		(4) IndexTweets.java

-The first two (1) und (2) scripts need the following database fields:
+The first two (1) and (2) scripts need the following database fields:

 	tweet_id, long
 	tweet_content,  String

-The indexing scripts (4) in the current form needs the following database fields from the **tweets** table:
+The indexing script (4) in the current form needs the following database fields from a **tweets** table:

 -	_tweet_id_, 			**long**
 -	_tweet_creationdate_,		**String**, timestamp of the form "yyyy-dd-MM hh:mm:ss", example: "2013-08-01 01:15:00"